-A SON AND HEIR HAS BEEN BORN TO THE FRENCH EMPEROR.
+A. SON AND HEIR HAS BEEN BORN TO THE FRENCH EMPEROR.
 At a quarter past three on the morning of Sunday, March 16th, the Empress was delivered of a Prince, which, together with the mother is doing well.

 The sufferings of the Empress are mentioned as unusually severe.
 They set in at five o'clock on Saturday morning, and the delivery did not take place until nearly four-and-twenty hours afterwards.
-During the greater part of the day, the Emperor walked to and fro in the Empress's chamber, looking through the windows at the crowds assembled below; and a sentimental account is given in the Patrie of the comforting assurances rendered by Napoleon to his suffering partner.
-"He told her," says the courtly scrille, "that all the churches were crowded with the faithful, praying the Almighty for her delivery, and that all Paris was offering to Heaven the most ardout wishes in her behalf.
+During the greater part of the day, the Emperor walked to and fro in the Empress's chamber, looking through the windows at the crowds assembled below; and a sentimental account is given in the Patric of the comforting assurances rendered by Napoleon to his suffering partner.
+"He told her," says the courtly scribe, "that all the churches were crowded with the faithful, praying the Almighty for her delivery, and that all Paris was offering to Heaven the most ardent wishes in her behalf.
 The Empress then felt her courage redouble at the idea that she was the object of such universal sympathy."
 The same paper states that "the young Prince is of so robust a constitution that he is nearly as big as the child of his nurse, who is two months old."
-On seeing this, the Emperor remarked that "it was no wonder the Empress suffered so much."
-A lachrymose story is told of his th: owing himself in a flood of tears on the neck of his cousin, Prince Napoleon, and saying, "You, I am sure, will love and protect this child."
+On seeing this, the Emperor remarked that "it was no wonder the Empress suffored so much."
+A lachrymose story is told of his throwing himself in a flood of tears on the neck of his cousin, Prince Napoleon, and saying, "You, I am sure, will love and protect this child."
 At the hour of mass, the boy was baptised, and was then removed to "his own apartment."
-During the religious ceremony, the annexed invocation was pronounced :--"Bestow on him the genius and magnanimity of his father, the kindness and inexhaustible charity of his mother, the sincere faith and devotion of both; and, to sum up worthy of his destiny and of his name."
+During the religious coremony, the annexed invocation was pronounced :--- "Bestow on him worthy of his destiny and of his name.'